-Essure lawsuits claim Bayer failed to warn patients of severe side effects like uterus perforation, device breakage, autoimmune disorders and fetal death.
-At least 31,600 Essure lawsuits have been filed with many more expected after a damaging Netflix documentary.
-No Essure settlements have been made at this time.We are here to help.
-Get a free case review today
+Essure lawsuits claim Bayer failed to warn patients of severe device side effects.
+Users suffered uterus perforation, device breakage, autoimmune disorders and fetal death.
+At least 39,000 Essure lawsuits have been filed.
+No settlements have been made.

 Why Are Women Filing Essure Lawsuits?

 We are helping women sue Bayer after experiencing complications with the company's Essure sterilization device.
 Complaints range from problems caused by broken devices, device migration, and even expulsion of the contraceptive implant in some cases.